ring-lang/ring/tools/formdesigner/README.md

 (1) Can be used as Standalone Application

-(2) Easy to be integerated with any Ring application
+(2) Easy to be integrated with any Ring application

 (3) Used by Ring Notepad